helium/HIP/xxxx-validator-challenges.md

 h3 region.
 The Validators will then pull a list of all Hotspots within that region and send each gateway connected to them a notification message of type `poc_challenge_notification_resp_v1` informing them of a challenge within their region.
-The payload provides the onion key hash of the Challenge and, more importantly, the necessary routing data (public key and IP) to enable the Light Hotspot to connect to the challenging Validator.
+The notification provides the onion key hash of the Challenge and, more importantly, the necessary routing data (public key and IP) to enable the Light Hotspot to connect to the challenging Validator.